bbejeck/sql-for-lucene/README.md

 5. Predicates can be nested to an arbitrary depth.
 For example:  `where field='1' and (field2='2' and field3='3' and (field4='4' and (field5='5' and field='6')))`
 6. The 'Select' and 'From' clauses are optional.

-The `LuceneQueryParser` defines two static methods `toParse` and `toParseBooleanQuery`.
-The `toParse` method is intended to be used in conjuction with the `Searcher`.
-The `toParse` returns a `QueryParseResults` object that contains the path for the index, the set of fields to retrieve and the `BooleanQuery` to execute.
-The `toParseBooleanQuery` is intended to be used for parsing only and returns a `BooleanQuery`.
+The `LuceneQueryParser` defines two static methods `parseQuery` and `parseToBooleanQuery`.
+The `parseQuery` method is intended to be used in conjuction with the `Searcher`.
+The `parseQuery` returns a `QueryParseResults` object that contains the path for the index, the set of fields to retrieve and the `BooleanQuery` to execute.
+The `parseToBooleanQuery` is intended to be used for parsing only and returns a `BooleanQuery`.

 ### SQL to Lucene Query Functionality Mapping
 We now will list the supported Lucene query objects and how they are mapped from the input sql.